johnbachman/tBidBaxLipo/doc/datasets/nbd_bax/plate_1.rst

 Notes on Unimolecular Multi-Conformer Fits, 7/16/13
 ---------------------------------------------------

+Notes on fits to the data performed by MCMC using the "unimolecular multi-conformer" model.
 An index of the fits, performed on 7/16/13, can be found on the `Sorger lab web site
 <http://sorger.med.harvard.edu/data/bachman/130716_nbd_plate_fits/index.html>`_.

 c5_